Viatkogorgon: Skull

 The nasal bone of Viatkogorgon was somewhat broader at the front (by the hind edge of the bony nostril) than in Nochnitsa.
 The prefrontal bone (at the forehead, above and in front of the eye) was proportionally shorter than in Nochnitsa and contributed less to the upper front margin of the eye socket, where the lacrimal bone formed a larger part instead.
-Viatkogorgon was characterized by its unusually large eye socket with its proportionally large sclerotic ring.
-The diameter of the eye socket was 2.8 cm, while the outer diameter of the sclerotic ring was 2.3 cm, and its inner diameter 1.5 cm.
+Viatkogorgon was characterized by its unusually large eye socket with its proportionally large scleral ring.
+The diameter of the eye socket was 2.8 cm, while the outer diameter of the scleral ring was 2.3 cm, and its inner diameter 1.5 cm.
 The ring consisted of 15 ossicles (small bones also termed plates) which overlapped each other with no gaps, and the rims of the ring were regularly rounded.
 The jugal bone, which formed the lower border of the eye socket of Viatkogorgon, formed a more extensive part of the side of the face than in Nochnitsa.

 Viatkogorgon was distinct from all gorgonopsians except Nochnitsa in that the lower end of the postorbital bar (between the eye socket and the temporal fenestra opening behind the eye socket) was narrow, forming a straight rod when seen in side view.
 It was broader and lacked the curvature seen in the bar of Nochnitsa.
 In other gorgonopsians, the lower end of the postorbital bar was expanded where it contacted the jugal bone, even if the rest of the upper length of this bar was narrow.
 The skull of Viatkogorgon was also distinct in having a very large sulcus (or furrow) on the squamosal bone on each side at the back of the skull, which extended onto a squamosal flange which impinged on the lower edge of the temporal fenestra.
 Apart from being much larger and expansive than the squamosal sulcus of Nochnitsa, this feature had a distinct boundary and a flange that pointed back and down in both.